EarthScope/rover/docs/commands.md

 In the comparison of available data, maximal timespans across all quality and sample rates are used (so quality and samplerate information is "merged").

-A user may have multiple subscriptions (see `rover list-subscribe`), but to avoid downloading duplicate data they must describe overlapping data.
+A user may have multiple subscriptions (see `rover list-subscribe`), but to avoid downloading duplicate data they must not describe overlapping data.
 To enforce this, requests are checked on submission.

 ##### Significant Parameters